Tools of Characterization

 Or the lack thereof.
 As Siddhartha tells Kamaswami, the ability to fast in Siddhartha is viewed in a positive light because it teaches independence and patience.
 Those who are capable of fasting are not easily persuaded to perform various acts or services in return for food.

 Kamaswami lives in a big house.
 Kamala basically lives in her pleasure-garden.
 The Samanas wander in the most painful locations they can find.
 Vasudeva lives in a hut by the river.

-Siddhartha has lots of independent thoughts, as in, he’s an independent learner – he prefers seeking enlightenment from a river rather than from Gotama Buddha.
+Siddhartha has lots of independent thoughts—as in, he’s an independent learner.
+He prefers seeking enlightenment from a river rather than from Gotama Buddha.
 Govinda, in contrast, comes across as a bit of a parrot sometimes.
 His willingness to follow the teachings of others reflects his "follower" and "sidekick" character.